Momcilomr6531/First_Website/Week 7/Weekly_Notes.md

 * A wireframe is a simple sketch of a webpage layout. - It shows where elements like headers, images, and buttons will go

+# March 6th

+## Image sizing

+* What can we do about image overflowing

+1. Make the max width/height 100 % of the image.
+This will make it so the image is the full width of the box

+2. Use the object-fit property to make sure the image fits in the box a certain way:

+- cover and contain are different fit properties.

+3. The asterix e.g for class .wrapper > * means for all things under the class wrapper.
+A useful attribute system.

+### Altered image :

+1. The `border-radius` property adds a circular look

+2. A thumbnail image we can use `border` property with padding which defines the space betweeen the image and the border

+3. You can create a hover effect e.g "classname:hover" which adds a link over the thumbnail picture.

+note: to make a link open a new window we do target = "_blank" before href.

+4. responsive images
+- Responsive images will automatically adjust to fit the size of the screen.
+If you want an image to scale down if it has to, but never scale up to be larger than its original size, add the following:

+`img {  max-width: 100%; height: auto;}`

+5. Image transparency:  use the poroperty `opacity` for your image

+### Text in images:

+* make a dive class = "textcontainer"

+* seperate all text in seperate dives with classes defining where each dive of text will be!

+### Fade and Overlay:

+* one of the hover effects is activated when the mouse is over the image

+* create a container with both the image itself ahd the overlay.

+* the overlay is activated by .container:hover .overlay { opacity: 1;}

+* We put the text under the div so it only appears when the class is activaged/hovered.

+## Transforming and Transitions:

+### Functions:

+* `translate()` which moves and element toa  different position : ` div {transform : translate(xpx,ypx)}`

+* `rotate()` Rotates ahahaha

+* `scale() or just scaleX() and scaleY()` alters the size in x and y

+* `skew()` is an element a hcih takes (xdeg,ydeg)

+* `matrix()` does scale skew translate all in one.

+* we can create a hover for a class which can transform any div or element.
+## 3D transform:

+* you can rotate() in Z direction as well

+## Transitions

+* You need timing and dimensions

+* e.g `transition: transform, opacity 2s;` in a class of any hover transform will take that amount of time to happen.
+Same with opacity.